RikkaApps/Riru/template/magisk_module/README.md

 ## Changelog

+### v26.0.2 (2021-07-27)

+- Report if the SELinux context of the module are incorrect
+- Use Resources for i18n

 ### v26.0.1 (2021-07-18)

 - Remove support for pre-v24 modules (it has been more than 4 months and all live modules have upgraded to v24+)